Prosecutor: Defendants in Arbery case can't use self-defense

 “You’ve got lumber, you’ve got all this stuff,” Dunikoski said.
 “Mr. Arbery never shows up with a bag.
 He doesn’t pull up with a U-haul. ...
 All he does is wander around for a few minutes and then leave.”

-The prosecutors told jurors someone can only make a citizen’s arrest in “emergency situations” where a crime is happening “right then and there.”
+The prosecutor told jurors someone can only make a citizen’s arrest in “emergency situations” where a crime is happening “right then and there.”

 Defense attorneys objected to Dunikoski’s explanation of citizen’s arrest because they contend the McMichaels had reason to suspect Arbery had stolen items from the home.
 They said the owner discovered the items missing before he installed security cameras.

 “This is a misstatement of the law and the argument is improper,” Franklin Hogue, an attorney for Greg McMichael, told the judge.
-“There’s no way we can fix it,” before the jury, he said, because defense attorneys finished their closings Monday.
+“There’s no way we can fix it” before the jury, he said, because defense attorneys finished their closing arguments Monday.

-Defense attorneys used their closing arguments Monday to argue that the McMichaels were attempting a legal citizen's arrest when they set off after Arbery, seeking to detain and question him.
+Defense attorneys used their closings to argue that the McMichaels were attempting a legal citizen's arrest when they set off after Arbery, seeking to detain and question him.

 Attorney Jason Sheffield said his client, Travis McMichael, fired his shotgun in self-defense after Arbery charged at him, threw punches and tried to grab the weapon.
 Sheffield called Arbery's death a tragedy, but one that was his own fault.